 If there is anything that you need to know that is not on this page, please ask! firstname.lastname@example.org.
 If you need to contact Dr. Wilson, her office number is (803) 777-1240.

 Sneaky Educational Goals

-We want the girls to have fun!
+We want our campers to have fun!
 But it’s even more fun to gain a sense of accomplishment from successfully tackling new problems.
 We work hard to inspire our campers to master basic coding skills, including the basics of algorithmic thought, object-oriented programming, and other fundamentals of computer science.
 We also take advantage of Dr. Williams’ experience with middle-level students to make sure our campers can see concrete paths forward to college and careers, particularly careers in information technology (IT) and STEM.
+We specifically emphasize the opportunities for girls and women in these fields.
 It’s fun!
 But we have goals.

 Before camp starts, our sponsors have some forms:

 - The National Center for Women and IT Consent and Release form: The current plan is that you will get an email from NCWIT about this.
 Stay tuned!

 - Health Forms and University of South Carolina Liability and Waiver form: You will receive these from the University’s Continuing Education and Conferences (CEC) program after you have registered for the camp.
 You will return them to CEC or bring them to camp the first day.

 We want everyone to get a chance to learn with us.
 If cost could keep your child from coming to camp, please fill out the financial assistance form.
 Decisions will be made March 30 and April 20.
 Later applications will be considered if aid is still available.

 Drop-off is 8:00-8:30 am, here.
 Pickup is at noon in the same place.
 We’ll bring the campers out to the sidewalk to meet you.
 The camp meets in Wardlaw 274D.
 Enter through the Education Museum, and come upstairs to find us.